 Ms. Marshall has had a strong commitment to public interest work throughout her career.
 She volunteers as a career coach with Dress for Success, a non-profit organization that empowers women to achieve economic independence.
 Ms. Marshall has also interned for and partnered on pro bono projects with the ACLU Women’s Rights Project, the New York Civil Liberties Union, the Asian American Legal Defense and Education Fund and Amnesty International’s Women’s Human Rights Project.
 Additionally, Ms. Marshall has worked with Brooklyn Legal Services to represent tenant associations seeking to preserve affordable housing, represented victims of domestic abuse seeking orders of protection, and assisted eligible candidates to apply for federal food stamp benefits.

-Ms. Marshall was selected to Super Lawyers Rising Stars for the New York Metro area in 2019.
+Ms. Marshall was selected to Super Lawyers Rising Stars for the New York Metro area in 2019, 2020, and 2021.

 Selected Engagements & Publications